digital-asset/daml/docs/source/daml/intro/11_StdLib.rst

 Signature (including type constraints) and description usually give a pretty clear picture of what a function does.

-Searching for functions by Signature ....................................
+Searching for functions by signature ....................................

 The other very common use-case for the search is that you have some values that you want to do something with, but don't know the standard library function you need.
 On the ``MultiTrade`` template we have a list ``baseAssets``, and thanks to your ensure clause we know it's non-empty.
 In the original ``Trade`` we used ``baseAsset.owner`` as the signatory.
 How do you get the first element of this list to extract the ``owner`` without going through the motions of a complete pattern match using ``case``?